kmalakoff/node-version-call/README.md

 ## node-version-call

-Call a function in a specific version of node for browser and node
+Call a function in a specific version of node

 ### Example 1